 Shopping centre foot traffic is strong and according to the Stockland & Lendlease centres we have been in contact with over the last few weeks, foot traffic numbers are fairly similar in comparison to last year.
 It does depend on the area and while some centres are recording slight reductions, some are also showing an increase.
 So brands that have their target market within shopping centres should be taking advantage of these numbers and getting their brand out there.

-Insider tip: Because of the current hesitation in booking pop ups, many centres are being very flexible with their pricing to ensure they get a full house of pop ups locked in for Christmas.
-You might be able to snag a bargain just by asking for a reduction on your site cost.
+Insider tip: Because of the current hesitation in booking pop-ups, many centres are being very flexible with their pricing to ensure they get a full house of pop-ups locked in for Christmas.
+You might be able to snag a bargain just by asking for a reduction in your site cost.

 According to Opinion Research Corporation, 81% of consumers are more likely to try a product after receiving a free sample.
 This is a huge statistic and shows the importance of how a sampling campaign can have a direct effect on increasing sales.

-Unfortunately because large gatherings are banned in most states of Australia currently, we can’t do the mass sampling campaigns that target crowds.
-However there’s nothing stopping brands from doing mini sampling campaigns across multiple cities or areas.
-As mentioned above, there’s still foot traffic within shopping centres and there are also still public areas that will be busy enough to sample to.
+Unfortunately, because large gatherings are banned in most states of Australia currently, we can’t do mass sampling campaigns that target crowds.
+However, there’s nothing stopping brands from doing mini sampling campaigns across multiple cities or areas.
+As mentioned above, there’s still foot traffic within shopping centres and there are also still public areas that will be busy enough to sample too.
 These include beaches, popular parks, coastal walks and public transport hubs.

 Corporate Business Events

 The Australian Government has announced it will provide $50 million to create the Business Events Grants program which will support business events by providing grants to meet up to 50 per cent of costs incurred in participating at a pre-approved business to business event in Australia during 2021.
 Companies who are usually involved in these types of events should keep a close eye on the Aus Trade site here as more details about event staff in Brisbane are to be announced soon.